La Terre en suspens solo exhibition.

 Exhibition essay by Ariane Koek

 It’s a millisecond versus a billion years.
 Technological time versus geological time.
 Currently our world appears to be locked in a deadly war between two different versions of linear time.
-Minerals and rare earth elements, which have been harboured in the earth for billions of years, are now being extracted with increasing rapidity to power our technology.
+Elements, such as rare earth elements, which are contained in minerals, have been harboured in the earth for billions of years, and are being extracted with increasing rapidity to power our technology.
 Deep time transformed into quick time.
 We are consuming these rocks and minerals far faster than they can re-form.
 We are literally dematerializing the planet — and as we do so, we are running out of time.

 Key to this is his work possessing an unsettling and uncanny quality, too: his images walk the line between the heimlich and the unheimlich — the familiar and the strange1 — and so his work has a beguiling liminality.
 Take for example the lenticular print Pyrocumulus.
 As visitors move around, it changes shapes, forms and textures.
 Molten matter appears to momentarily transform into a volcanic ash cloud, blooming like a flower.2 Or take Cryptocristallin, which could be a blown-up image of a microorganism under the microscope.
 It’s in fact the interior of a geode rendered with depth of field.3 The accompanying hissing soundtrack, drawn from volcanic activity, evokes the energy needed to form the rock, giving it a life that breaks down the distinction between dead and living matter.